solana-labs/solana/docs/src/wallet-guide/apps.md

 Solana is supported by multiple third-party apps which should provide a familiar experience for most people who are new or experienced with using crypto wallets.

+## Coin98

+[Coin98](https://coin98.app/) is an app available for iOS and Android and can be used to send and receive SOL tokens.

+_Note: Coin98 does not support stake accounts or staking operations_

 ## Exodus

 Send, receive & exchange cryptocurrency with ease on the world's leading Desktop, Mobile and Hardware crypto wallets.